enriqueescobar-it/Kinito.LinkedIn/README.md

 Space: O(n)
 Delete: O(1)

+### Programming

 2. Deadlock

 A deadlock in C# is a situation where two or more threads are frozen in their execution because they are waiting for each other to finish

+3. Composition is usually preferred to inheritance?

+Inheritance exposes a subclass to details of its parent class implementation, that's why it's often said that inheritance breaks encapsulation (in a sense that you really need to focus on interfaces only not implementation, so reusing by sub classing is not always preferred)

+### Principles

 3. SOLID principle